Objective-C 3.0 Draft Specification

 • registration/bootstrap metadata and related artifact plumbing.

-The biggest remaining gaps are runtime-completion gaps, not parser-only gaps:
+The biggest remaining gaps are runtime-completion gaps, not parser-only gaps.
+They remain unclaimed public support until implemented matrix rows link executable evidence:

 1. Finish runtime bootstrap and multi-image registration.